Heinz Awards Medallion within open box

 — Senator H. John Heinz III

-Criteria & Process
+Former Criteria & Process

 CRITERIA FOR CANDIDATES

-1. Nominees must exhibit the following personal characteristics:
+Nominees exhibited the following personal characteristics:

-• Have an enduring and meaningful impact,
+• It demonstrated an enduring and meaningful impact.

-• Be creative and innovative; and
+• It was creative and innovative.

-4. Nominees must be U.S. citizens.
+• Nominees were required to be U.S. citizens.

 SELECTION Process